-First, reduce the tunnel diameter.
-To build a one-lane road tunnel, the tunnel diameter must be approximately 28 feet.
-By placing vehicles on a stabilized electric sled, the diameter can be reduced to less than 14 feet.
-Reducing the diameter in half reduces tunneling costs by 3-4 times.
-Secondly, increase the speed of the Tunnel Boring Machine (TBM).
+Second, we’re working to significantly increase the speed of the Tunnel Boring Machine (TBM).
 TBMs are super slow.
 A snail is effectively 14 times faster than a soft-soil TBM.
 Our goal is to defeat the snail in a race.
 Ways to increase TBM speed:

 Increase TBM power.
 The machine’s power output can be tripled (while coupled with the appropriate upgrades in cooling systems).

 Automate the TBM.
 While smaller diameter tunneling machines are automated, larger ones currently require multiple human operators.
 By automating the larger TBMs, both safety and efficiency are increased.

 Tunneling R&D. In the United States, there is virtually no investment in tunneling Research and Development (and in many other forms of construction).
 Thus, the construction industry is one of the only sectors in our economy that has not improved its productivity in the last 50 years.

 What about earthquakes?

 1994 Northridge Earthquake: no damage to LA Subway tunnels

 1989 Loma Prieta (Northern California) Earthquake: no damage to tunnels, which were then used to transport rescue personnel

-- 1985 Mexico City Earthquake: no damage to tunnels, which were then used to transport rescue personnel
+1985 Mexico City Earthquake: no damage to tunnels, which were then used to transport rescue personnel